litec-tmpl/tmpl-reveal.js/00-demo.md

 - Use Arrow keys to see step by step fragments.
 - HTML-comments are used for that: `<!-- .element: class="fragment" -->` <!-- .element: class="fragment" data-fragment-index="1" -->
-- However, markdown file itself doesnt look that great. <!-- .element: class="fragment" data-fragment-index="3" -->
+- However, markdown file itself doesn't look that great. <!-- .element: class="fragment" data-fragment-index="3" -->
 - Strange ordering is possible... <!-- .element: class="fragment" data-fragment-index="2" -->

 ---